Retamal de Llerena: Topography and Climate

 The terrain is hilly, with altitudes ranging from 630 meters in the Serrata (where wells are located along the Fuente Santa) to 480 meters above sea level near the dam of Campillo.
 The waterways crossing the finish are made up of small streams that flow into the Rio Guadáme.

 The climate is Mediterranean subtropical.
 The average annual temperature is 15.9 °C. Winters are usually mild with an average temperature of 8.8 °C, reaching lows of -3.6 °C. Summer is hot and dry with an average seasonal temperature of 24.7 °C and highs of 42.6 °C. The average annual rainfall is 463.6 mm.

 Native vegetation is typically durilignosa and sclerophyll forests with oak and cork.

 History

 For historical and military reasons, the population settled in the limits of Santiago and are not included in the Priory Magacela and are not attached to Castuera despite the close proximity.
-From 1594 Retamal' Census's of the provinces and parties of Crown of Castile in the 16th century became part of the state "Lion of the Order of Santiago," counting 173 people belonging to commoners and the charge of Hornachos.
+From 1594 Retamal' Census's of the provinces and parties of Crown of Castile in the 16th century became part of the Province of León of the Order of Santiago, counting 173 people belonging to commoners and the charge of Hornachos.

 The fall of the Ancient Regime changed the name of the township, then known as 'Retamal, in the region of Extremadura.
 From 1834, Retamal became part of the judiciary party of Llerena.
 In the census of 1842, it counted 62 homes and 225 residents.

+Population

+The population of Retamal de Llerena has declined sharply since the mid-twentieth century, dropping from a peak of over 2,000 in 1950 to 429 residents as of 1 January 2024.